 If you're looking for earth-friendly plastic-free make-up it really doesn't get any better than Axiology.
 The cardboard housing is a welcome sight (no need for plastic).
 It's vegan, plastic-free, non-toxic, palm oil-free, cruelty-free and made in the U.S. These hydrating color cream multi-sticks are for eyes, lips and cheeks and come in 12 different shades.
 They are made from naturally-derived ingredients like avocado, coconut and other plant oils, some of which are organic.
 Axiology is also women owned and run.
-I use this make-up and love it.
+Through April 30 get 20 percent off with check-out code: EARTHMONTH25

 This breathable four-season organic cotton blanket from Avocado Green Mattress is made with four layers of GOTS-certified organic muslin.
 The stitching is natural too -- not polyester.
 It's also certified to to Made Safe standards — a process that screens for more than 6,500 chemicals and materials known or suspected to harm human health, animals, aquatic life, or ecosystems, including PFAS.
 Few brands meet this gold standard for product safety.
 I have this blanket and like it a lot.
 It's a nice weight and ..... no synthetic fibers.
 Just organic cotton.